Performers

 Sara Galán and Xaro Martínez, bassoon

-Antonio Serrano and performer to be confirmed, basset horns
+Antonio Serrano and Francisco Rodríguez, basset horns

 Francisco Ballester, double bass